zomux/nlper/_posts/2019-10-4-install-horovod-python-with-slurm-abci.md.md

 )
 ```

-The launch the job, make a script like this:
+The launch the job, make a script `hvd_job.sh` like this:

 ```bash
 #!/bin/bash